sbrajesh/bp-activity-comment-notifier/readme.txt

 2. Comment notification in the adminbar notification list screenshot-2.png

 == Changelog ==

+= 1.1.4 =
+* Links to the actual comment fragment on the page
+* a little bit of code cleanup

 = 1.1.3 =
 * Add translation support.
 Thank to @cadic and @bazalt